v. Shanghai

 Wednesday, November 11, 2015

-So I finally had 2 days off where I wasn't sick or have a silly meeting to go to....
+So I finally had 2 days off where I wasn't sick or had an inconveniently-timed staff meeting to attend....
 TOURIST TIME!!!

 DAY OFF #1

 So walking down the street I see the sign hanging outside and am filled with a sense of familiarity and happiness.
 I enter and am overjoyed to find a large window with 'CENTRAL PERK" splashed across it.
 (OMG!!
 OMG!!
 OMG!!)
-I enter and am greeted and seated by a friendly Chinese lady.
+I enter and am greeted and seated by a friendly lady.
 She seats me near a computer that is streaming an episode of this magical show.
 (Season 3, Episode 6: The One with the Flashback).
-I order the one coffee drink I can order in Chinese, "kafei natie".
-And enjoy the episode until my drink is presented with great pinache in front of me.
-Fortunately, the waitress was no Rachel and did get it right...
+I order the one coffee drink I can order in Chinese--"kafei natie"--and enjoy the episode until my drink is presented with great panache!
+Fortunately, the waitress was not Rachel and got it right.

 Following this hour of nostalgia, I headed back to the metro to travel a couple stops south to the Bund.
 I had been here before, but I wanted to walk along it a bit more and really take in the history and architecture.
-It offers quite the view of the Huangpi River and the Skyscrapers of Pudong across the water.
-Shortly after arriving at this heavily touristed spot, I ended up shoving my gingerific hair into my hat.
+It offers quite the view of the Huangpu River and the Skyscrapers of Pudong across the water.
+Shortly after arriving at this heavily touristed spot, I ended up shoving my ginger-ish hair into my hat.
 With this slight adjustment, I cut the picture requests in half.
-I will be carrying a hat with me more often when touristing.
+I will be carrying a hat with me more often when touristing here...

 Running perpendicular to the Bund and into the heart of Shanghai is Nanjing Road.
-It is on this street where you will find the heavily trafficked Nanjing Pedestrian Street and all of its shopping, food, diverse architecture, and a steady flow of tourists and people watching.
-I recommend this place after dark as it looks a lot like Vegas with everything lit up in a magical display of capitalism and Chinese Characters you can't read.
+It is on this street where you will find the heavily trafficked Nanjing Pedestrian Street and all of its shopping, food, diverse architecture, and a steady flow of tourists who are perfect for people watching.
+I recommend this place after dark as it looks a lot like Vegas with everything lit up in a magical display of commerce and Chinese characters you can't read.
 Also on this street, right up next to the Bund is the Peace Hotel (top-right) where the playwright Noel Coward stayed and penned Private Lives in 1930.

 Nanjing Road by Night